metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 - `cloud_watch_logs_parameters` (Attributes) The parameters for using an CloudWatch Logs log stream as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--cloud_watch_logs_parameters))
 - `ecs_task_parameters` (Attributes) The parameters for using an Amazon ECS task as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters))
 - `event_bridge_event_bus_parameters` (Attributes) The parameters for using an EventBridge event bus as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--event_bridge_event_bus_parameters))
-- `http_parameters` (Attributes) These are custom parameter to be used when the target is an API Gateway RESTAPIs or EventBridge ApiDestinations. (see [below for nested schema](#nestedatt--spec--target_parameters--http_parameters))
+- `http_parameters` (Attributes) These are custom parameter to be used when the target is an API Gateway REST APIs or EventBridge ApiDestinations. (see [below for nested schema](#nestedatt--spec--target_parameters--http_parameters))
 - `input_template` (String)
 - `kinesis_stream_parameters` (Attributes) The parameters for using a Kinesis stream as a source. (see [below for nested schema](#nestedatt--spec--target_parameters--kinesis_stream_parameters))
 - `lambda_function_parameters` (Attributes) The parameters for using a Lambda function as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--lambda_function_parameters))
-- `redshift_data_parameters` (Attributes) These are custom parameters to be used when the target is a Amazon Redshiftcluster to invoke the Amazon Redshift Data API ExecuteStatement. (see [below for nested schema](#nestedatt--spec--target_parameters--redshift_data_parameters))
+- `redshift_data_parameters` (Attributes) These are custom parameters to be used when the target is a Amazon Redshift cluster to invoke the Amazon Redshift Data API ExecuteStatement. (see [below for nested schema](#nestedatt--spec--target_parameters--redshift_data_parameters))
 - `sage_maker_pipeline_parameters` (Attributes) The parameters for using a SageMaker pipeline as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--sage_maker_pipeline_parameters))
 - `sqs_queue_parameters` (Attributes) The parameters for using a Amazon SQS stream as a source. (see [below for nested schema](#nestedatt--spec--target_parameters--sqs_queue_parameters))
 - `step_function_state_machine_parameters` (Attributes) The parameters for using a Step Functions state machine as a target. (see [below for nested schema](#nestedatt--spec--target_parameters--step_function_state_machine_parameters))